noorus/php-radutils/README.md

 License
 -------

-Files in the php-radutils project are licensed under the MIT license.
+Files in php-radutils are licensed under the MIT license.
-For full lciense text, see the LICENSE file.
+For full license text, see the LICENSE file.